frankc9912/final-ai-for-urban-sustainability/README.md

 by Frank Chen

 This repository contains the implementation of a deep learning model for automatic road segmentation from high-resolution satellite images, based on an enhanced UNet architecture.
-The project was developed as a final assignment for a computer vision course.
+The project was developed as a final assignment for a AI for Urban Sustainability at UPenn.

 ## Overview